d3b4g/leonids/_posts/2020-04-26-overthewire.md

 This blogpost contains the solutions for Narnia series of challenges from overthewire, this category of challenges are aimed at beginners to binary exploitation.

-First step is ssh into overthewire.org with the provided credentials for narnia challenges.All Narnia binaries and source files are located in /narnia/.

 Let's take a look at the code of this program.The below C code is the source code for the first challenge in the Narnia series of challenges from Overthewire.

 ## Narnia 0